arista/reknow/README.md

 ]
 ```

-This structure works well if your data is displayed in this hierarchical fashion.
-But what if you later want to display all incomplete tasks from across all lists, sorted by due date?
-The required code is not particularly difficult, but it doesn't take many more use cases before this structure loses its original value and starts to become a hindrance.
+This structure works well if it matches the way your data is displayed.
+But what if you want to display all incomplete tasks from across all lists, sorted by due date?
+The additional code is not particularly difficult, but it doesn't take many more use cases before this structure loses its original value and starts to become a hindrance.

-An alternative is to avoid committing to a hierarchical structure, instead modeling your data "relationally" where id's are used to imply connections between data:
+An alternative is to avoid committing to a hierarchical structure and model your data "relationally" instead, using id's to imply connections between data:

 ```
 {